 - When your credit score begins improving, plan a spending strategy.
 If you qualify for a no-fee credit card, choose it rather than one that charges an annual fee.
 Make a budget and stick to it so you never again accrue debts that you’re unable to pay down monthly.
 If an emergency forces you to run over budget and run balances on your credit cards, aggressively pay off the card debt as soon as the emergency passes.
 Try to build an emergency fund so you don’t need to run credit card balances in the first place.

 - If you have student loans, keep paying them.
 Student loans generally can’t be discharged through bankruptcy but paying them on time signals the credit-rating bureaus that you are managing your debt well, and that will help revitalize your credit score.

 - Consider a credit-builder loan if you need money and have the means to repay the loans.
 Community banks and credit unions most commonly offer these loans at affordable interest rates.
 If you borrow $500 or $1,000 and pay it off on schedule, it will become part of your credit report and will help improve your score.

 Make Big-Ticket Purchases

-You might want to buy a house or a car soon after emerging from bankruptcy and then discover that no one wants to loan you the money.
+You might try to buy a house after bankruptcy or maybe a car and then discover that no one wants to loan you the money.
 Even if you can find a loan, it likely will be at very high interest.
 You shouldn’t take a loan that would be difficult to repay.
 If you’re buying an auto, avoid shady dealers who operate buy-here, pay-here car lots.

 Consider asking a relative or good friend to co-sign a loan, which will help lower the interest rate on your loan.
 Obviously, this is a risk for the co-signer, so finding someone who willing to help might be difficult.
 If you find a co-signer for either a loan or a credit card, make sure the loan or card issuer reports payments to the credit-rating bureaus.
 If you pay on time, your credit rating will benefit.